LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.290.2
+*Released*: 6 February 2023
+* Issue 47035: Sample Aliquot grid should allow for edit
+  * Use SamplesTabbedGridPanel for SampleAliquotsGridPanel

 ### version 2.290.1
 *Released*: 3 February 2023
 - Move getReportInfos.api to reports controller since it does not rely on study module